foosel/GitIssueBot/README.md

 The [generated token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) needs to grant access to repo and -- if the issue of a private repository are to be managed -- also access to private repos.

+### Usage

+You will need to regularly execute the approve script, I recommend creating a cronjob for that and then let it do its job daily or weekly or something like that.